THEY improv Boston corporate events New England private show entertainment

 Matt Wisk, executive vice president and chief marketing officer of United Online, an Internet holding company that runs PrivatePhone, said the idea was inspired after the infamous Paris Hilton cell phone gaffe.

-“Someone got ahold of her number and she was spammed with messages,” Wisk said.
-“We decided to create a way for socially active people to have a phone number that wasn’t as personal as a cell phone.”
+"Someone got hold of her number and she was Spammed with messages," Wisk said.
+"We decided to create a way for socially active people to have a phone number that wasn't as personal as a cell phone."

 The service, which has been available since May, has taken off, Wisk said.